oarriaga/beauvoir/README.md

 # beauvoir
-Synthetic data library for object detection and classification.
+Synthetic image data library for object detection and classification.